Schedule Service

 Your air purifier needs some maintenance, just like most home gadgets.
 The most crucial part of this upkeep is the timely replacement of its filters.
 A clogged filter can’t effectively trap pollutants, which means dust, allergens, and other particles get circulated right back into your air.
 It also forces your entire HVAC system to work harder, which can lead to higher energy bills and unnecessary strain on the equipment.
 Check your manufacturer’s guidelines for the recommended replacement schedule, and set a reminder on your calendar so you don’t forget.
 Keeping up with this simple task is the best way to maintain your home’s air quality products.

-When to Call for Professional Inspection and Cleaning
+When to Call a Pro for Inspection and Cleaning

 While changing the filter is something you can handle on your own, your central air purifier also benefits from a professional check-up.
 By adhering to regular cleaning and replacement schedules, you can keep your air purifier running smoothly and ensure a continued supply of clean air.
 We recommend having your system inspected by a qualified technician at least once a year.
 A professional can clean internal components that are hard to reach, check electrical connections, and verify that the unit is operating correctly.
 Scheduling this service as part of your regular HVAC tune-up is an easy way to keep everything in top shape.
 Our preventative maintenance plans can help you stay on track.